 Instructions

-- Heat the oven to 200C/180C fan/gas 6.
-To make the dumplings, put the butter and flour in a bowl with 0.5 tsp fine salt, then rub the butter into the flour with your fingertips until it resembles fine breadcrumbs.
-Mix in 50g of the cheese and pour in 50ml of the milk, then swiftly combine with a cutlery knife until everything is well distributed and you have a soft dough (add more milk if it’s too dry).
+- After 20 minutes cooking on the hob, heat the oven to 200C/180C fan/gas 6.
+Meanwhile, make the dumplings - put the butter and flour in a mixing bowl with 0.5 tsp fine salt, then rub the butter into the flour with your fingertips until it resembles fine breadcrumbs.
+Mix in 50g of the parmesan and pour in 50ml of the milk, then swiftly combine with a cutlery knife until everything is well distributed and you have a soft dough (add more milk if it's too dry).
 Briefly bring the dough together on a worksurface, then divide into 8 balls.

 - Arrange the dumplings over the stew, then scatter each with the remaining cheese.
-Put in the oven and bake, uncovered, for 25 minutes or until the dumplings are doubled in size and golden brown.
-Scatter over the parsley and serve.
+If you're using dried parsley, sprinkle it over each dumpling now.
+Put the casserole in the oven and bake, uncovered, for 25 minutes or until the dumplings are doubled in size and golden brown.
+If using fresh parsley, garnish now and serve with your choice of side dishes and maybe some crusty bread!

 Notes

-- An alternative suggestion would be to serve the stew with pasta of your choice, without making the dumplings.
+- Alternative serving suggestion - serve the stew with pasta of your choice, without making the dumplings.